 An overvalued exchange rate implies that a countries currency is too high for the state of the economy.
 An overvalued exchange rate means that the countries exports will be relatively expensive and imports cheaper.
-An overvalue exchange rate tends to depress domestic demand and encourage spending on imports.
+An overvalued exchange rate tends to depress domestic demand and encourage spending on imports.

 An overvalued exchange rate can also be measured by looking at purchasing power parity PPP.
 An overvalued exchange rate will mean goods are relatively more expensive in that country. (a more sophisticated form of PPP also takes into account difference in real GDP per capita – Beefed up Big Mac Index at Economist)

-Example Overvalued Exchange Rates
+Example of Overvalued Exchange Rates

-This is why both Switzerland and Japan have sought to intervene to try and reduce the value of their currency.
+This is why both Switzerland and Japan sought to intervene to try and reduce the value of their currency.

 Overvalued Exchange Rates in the Euro

-They have a current account deficit because they have had relatively higher inflation rates than other Eurozone economies.
+Greece and Portugal became uncompetitive because they had relatively higher inflation rates than other Eurozone economies.
 For example, rising labour costs not met by improved productivity.

 If they had their own exchange rate, we would see a devaluation in the currency making exports more competitive and imports cheaper.
 This would help reduce the size of the current account deficit.

-For example, the UK has had a persistent current account deficit, but with an independent exchange rate, the exchange rate can depreciate to reduce the size of deficit.
+For example, the UK has had a persistent current account deficit, but with an independent exchange rate, the exchange rate can depreciate to reduce the size of the deficit.

 The problem is that in the absence of a floating exchange rate it becomes more painful to solve the current account deficit.

 To regain competitiveness, Greece and Portugal will have to rely on deflationary policies.
 For example, higher tax and lower spending to reduce consumer spending on imports.
-Also by reducing inflation this makes exports more expensive.
+Also by reducing inflation, this makes exports more expensive.

 The problem is that it requires a prolonged period of deflation to regain competitiveness.
-Also deflation will bring other problems such as low growth, high unemployment.
+Also, deflation will bring other problems such as low growth, high unemployment.